wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder/includes/2-choose-ai-capability.md

 ### Next steps

-Now that you have learned about AI capabilities, your next step is to learn how models are created and managed
+Now that you have learned about AI capabilities, your next step is to learn how models are created and managed.